charleymroberts/events-manager/README.md

 It is hoped that the public login function will be added as a future feature, so the link remains in place in readiness for this.

+**"placeholder" attribute in the HTML**

+The HTML checker produced an error saying that the attribute "placeholder" should not be used.
+This is documented in more detail in the [Testing.md](Testing.md)  document.

+It appears that the "placeholder" attribute is generated within the code produced by django_bootstrap5, and has been added to the 'date', 'start time' and 'end time' fields in the forms on the 'add event' and 'edit event' pages, and is not possible to directly edit in the code.

+Due to time constraints, and the fact it does not actually affect the functionality of the form, this has been left for the next iteration when more time is available to research how to fix it.

 ## Deployment process

 Deployment was carried out by following the walkthrough videos in the Code Institute course material 'Hello Django > Deployment'.

 ### Summary

-The deployed version is hosted by Heroku using gunicorn, with a PostGres database provided by Elephant SQL
+The deployed version is hosted by Heroku using gunicorn, with a PostgreSQL database provided by ElephantSQL.

-Static files and media uploads are uploaded to Cloudinary
+Static files and media uploads are uploaded to Cloudinary.

 `settings.py` takes deployment-specific configuration (database settings, Django secret key, cloudinary API credentials) from environment variables.
 In the deployed version these are set using the Heroku config vars.